 To enable Cortana to provide personalized experiences and relevant suggestions, Microsoft collects and uses various types of data, such as your device location, data from your calendar, the apps you use, data from your emails and text messages, who you call, your contacts and how often you interact with them on your device.
 Cortana also learns about you by collecting data about how you use your device and other Microsoft services, such as your music, alarm settings, whether the lock screen is on, what you view and purchase, your browse and Bing search history, and more.

 There is no such thing called privacy when it comes to the Internet.
-You share almost everything on the social networks.
+You share almost everything on social networks.
 You blog about things and people know your thoughts.
-In effect, you are already in databases of not only marketing agencies but also of government related agencies.
-So what is wrong in providing Microsoft with data about how you use your copy of Windows 10 – since it will be aggregated and used collectively.
+In effect, you are already in databases of not only marketing agencies but also of government-related agencies.
+So what is wrong with providing Microsoft with data about how you use your copy of Windows 11/10 – since it will be aggregated and used collectively.
 As long as Microsoft servers are not hacked, you are safe.
 I doubt they will be storing data directly with name and address, etc. The company encrypts the data so that the data is safe even in case of a hacking attempt.
 Though people may access data, they cannot map it to you.

 You need not panic.
 Microsoft does collect data, but it is not harmful in any way.